 My last depressive episode was a bad one.
-Thankfully, I think I’m on the other side of it through.
+Thankfully, I think I’m on the other side of it, though.
 Thanksgiving weekend, just a few weekends back, is the most difficult time of year for me.
 It’s this weekend that I was abducted by PTSD and have been held captive ever since.

 Which brings me to the now.
-Now, I am feeling more “normal” If you are sitting there wondering how I can tell, well, let me explain.
+Now, I am feeling more “normal.”
+If you are sitting there wondering how I can tell, well, let me explain.
 Firstly, it’s all about the energy level.
 I have more spring in my step and my endurance level is more like the old me.
-It’s like I am a video game character, low on life force, (depression) until I suddenly come across a health kit; then BOOM! let’s get err done.
+It’s like I am a video-game character, low on life force, (depression) until I suddenly come across a health kit – then BOOM!
 There is such a remarkable difference, that I have a “thank God” moment because of this contrast.

 Need help?
 Don’t know where to turn?
 Check out our Mental Health Resources Page

-So, there you have it, This is how I know that I am on my way to wellness once more.
+So, there you have it, this is how I know that I am on my way to wellness once more.
 Again, the contrast is so remarkable that I almost am euphoric with joy.
-Furthermore, when I land on the brighter side of my life’s mental heath journey, I am intensely more grateful for the life I have been given…
+Furthermore, when I land on the brighter side of my life’s mental-health journey, I am intensely more grateful for the life I have been given…

 If you are struggling, please go here for help: Crisis Services Canada